emailbox/minimail_mobileapp/README.md

 > **Note:** Push Notifications don't work when building locally

 ## Server-side
-Want to run your own server-side minimail code as well? (available soon)
+By default the basic minimail server is used.
+If you want to run your own server:
+1. Register as an emailbox developer (https://getemailbox.com/first)
+1. Follow instructions at repo: https://github.com/emailbox/minimail_nodeserver
+1. Change the value for `minimail_server` in `creds.json` in the mobile app to use your server (usually on heroku).

 ## App Todos
 - switch to Require.js, Component, Browserify, etc. (easier plugins)